 Recommended but not required to fix before upgrade

 These configuration issues do not prevent your upgrade, but Alert Logic recommends that you fix them.
 They complicate the network creation part of the upgrade and lead to many configuration exposures on the Health page.
-You can improve the upgrade process and reduce post-migration tasks significantly by ensuring your deployments are in a healthy state before your upgrade.
+You can improve the upgrade process and reduce post-upgrade tasks significantly by ensuring your deployments are in a healthy state before your upgrade.